-Gas is sent via a 502 kilometre pipeline from the Bayu-Undan field to the plant at Wickham Point, where it is converted into Liquefied Natural Gas for sale to Tokyo Electric and Tokyo Gas in Japan.
+Gas is sent via a 502 kilometre pipeline from the Bayu-Undan field to the plant at Wickham Point, where it is converted into Liquefied Natural Gas for sale to Tokyo Gas and JERA (a joint venture between Tokyo Electric and Chibu Electric), in Japan.
 Since 2006, an average of one cargo per week has been safely shipped to customers.

 The facility employs state-of-the-art engineering and environmental technology and, wherever possible, local and regional resources.
 The plant uses ConocoPhillips’ Optimised Cascade Process® an LNG liquefaction technology that employs a two-trains-in-one-design for increased reliability and flexibility.
 The process was first used in 1969 in ConocoPhillips’ Alaskan Kenai LNG plant.

 ConocoPhillips is the majority interest holder and operator of the Bayu-Undan facility, the pipeline and the Darwin LNG plant.
-Other coventurers are Santos, INPEX, Eni, Tokyo Electric and Tokyo Gas.
+Other coventurers are Santos, INPEX, Eni, JERA (a joint venture between Tokyo Electric and Chibu Electric) and Tokyo Gas.